 - 1) Fuel line piping must be airtight.
 Do not use compression type fittings for tubing connections in fuel line piping.
 Use only listed flare type fittings.
-Cast iron threaded fittings shall not be used for wrought iron or steel piping connections. - 2) Piping shall be substantially supported and protected against physical damage and corrosion where required. - 3) Refer to supplied burner or oil pump instruction manual for proper connections.
+Cast iron threaded fittings shall not be used for wrought iron or steel piping connections. - 2) Piping shall be substantially supported and protected against physical damage and corrosion where required. - 3) Refer to supplied oil pump instruction manual for proper connections.
 On one-pipe systems, ensure that the fuel pump return port plug is tightened securely. - 4) Some fuel pumps, such as the Suntec A and B series, are supplied with a loose bypass plug which must be installed on two-pipe systems.
 If such a plug is supplied, install it as shown in the pump manufacturers's instructions.
 Do not install this bypass plug on one-pipe systems as pump seal damage will result. - 5) Do not use check valves, especially on gravity feed systems. - 6) Do not use Teflon tape for threaded connections.
-Use a listed non-hardening thread sealant instead.

-- 7) Attach required piping between burner fuel pump and fuel oil storage tank.
+Use a listed non-hardening thread sealant instead. - 7) Attach required piping between burner fuel pump and fuel oil storage tank.
 Install one fuel shut-off valve near the storage tank and second fuel shut-off valve near the oil burner fuel pump.
 Use heavy wall copper tubing in a continuous run.
 On two-pipe systems, the return line should terminate 3" 4" above suction line depth within the storage tank.
 Refer to the pump manufacturer's instructions for tube sizing information. - 8) All systems require an oil filter.
-For boilers having an input less than 1.00 GPH, the use of a Garber cartridge type filter is recommended.
+On E3-OS-79 and E3-OS-90 boilers, the use of a Garber cartridge type filter is recommended. - 9) Use only #2 Fuel Oil with physical and chemical characteristics meeting the requirements of ASTM D-396.